jffournel/website/content/authors/admin/_index.md

 title: Jean-François Fournel
 email: ""
 ---
 <div style="text-align: justify"> I am an applied microeconomist with research interests in empirical industrial organization and environmental economics.
-I am currently a postdoctoral researcher at Toulouse School of Economics. </div>
+I am currently a postdoctoral researcher at the Toulouse School of Economics. </div>